mojtabashokrian/DRL-Navigation-P1/Report.md

 ## Report Contents

-1. State and Action Space.
+1. Goal, State and Action Space.
 2. Training a vanilla DQN.
 3. Visualizing Results and Going Further: The problem of Instability/Loops
 4. Learnable Discount Function